ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 #### Information on the vulnerability

-CVE states in [numerous announces](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-23452) that Apache HTTP server is vulnerable to HTTP request smuggling attacks.
+CVE states in [numerous announces](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2024-23452) that the Apache HTTP server is vulnerable to HTTP request smuggling attacks.
 This can be verified by going to the official [cve](https://cve.mitre.org/) website and search for the corresponding results.

 In our current ATS 7.1.2 deployment, if a request causes a 400 error, the established TCP link will not be closed.

-In the CVE announce (2018-08-28), there were numerous impacted ATS versions (6.0.0 to 6.2.2 and 7.0.0 to 7.1.3) carrying this vulnerability.
+In the CVE announcement (2018-08-28), there were numerous impacted ATS versions (6.0.0 to 6.2.2 and 7.0.0 to 7.1.3) carrying this vulnerability.
-In this task we'll learn how to exploit this vulnerability using HTTP smuggling technique.
+In this task, we'll learn how to exploit this vulnerability using the HTTP smuggling technique.

 Useful reference: [Section 4.3.2 Second Patch](https://paper.seebug.org/1049/#432-second-patch) on seebug paper

 #### Generating two 400 responses

 In-order to exploit the vulnerability 'if a request causes a 400 error, the established TCP link will not be closed', we can craft and send two requests.
-Technically, both should return
-400 error response.
-However, with correct HTTP request smuggling a 400 response and a 200 response can also be captured in Wireshark (indicating successfull request smuggling attack)
+Technically, both should return a 400 error response.
+However, with correct HTTP request smuggling a 400 response and a 200 response can also be captured in Wireshark (indicating a successful request smuggling attack)

 To demonstrate this, use netcat to execute: